mtakai-ngara/sarcov2_immunopathology/README.md

 #### Installation
 For Mac or Linux/Unix based operating systems:
 Start the terminal and change to the directory having the downloaded 'sarcov2_immunopathology' folder.
 Type in the commands below:
+1. $ cd <path to the directory containing the dowloaded folder 'sarcov2_immunopathology'>
-1. $ sudo conda create -n sarcov2_immunopathology python=3.6.8
+2. $ sudo conda create -n sarcov2_immunopathology python=3.6.8
-2. $ conda activate sarcov2_immunopathology
+3. $ conda activate sarcov2_immunopathology
-3. $ conda env update --file sarcov2_immunopathology.yml
+4. $ conda env update --file sarcov2_immunopathology.yml

 #### Source code